 The assignment types currently available include:

-Assignment Basic Moodle assignment activity with numerous configuration options.
+Assignment This activity allows for digital submissions or for students to enter text directly.
+It is the basic Moodle assignment activity with numerous configuration options.
 This is the most robust assignment type, but it can be complex due to the number of configuration options available.

 • Turnitin Plagiarism Plugin The Turnitin Plagiarism Plugin can be enabled for an Assignment activity, which then adds Turnitin functionality to the wide range of configuration options available.
-Using this option allows for group submissions, blind marking, providing feedback files, etc., which are not possible when using the simpler Assignment (Turnitin) activity type.
+Using this option allows for additional functionality such as group submissions, blind marking, providing feedback files, etc. in conjunction with plagiarism checking.
+This additional functionality is not possible when using the simpler Assignment (Turnitin) activity type.

-Assignment (Turnitin) A basic Turnitin assignment activity.
+Assignment (Turnitin) A basic Turnitin assignment activity which checks submissions for plagiarism.
 It is simple to configure but does not support as many options as the Assignment activity.

-Assignment (Media) The Assignment (Media) activity let's you create assignments that require students to upload and submit video which is stored on a local Kaltura CE server hosted on-campus.
+Kaltura Media Assignment The Kaltura Media Assignment activity let's you create assignments that require students to upload and submit video which is stored on a local Kaltura CE server hosted on-campus.
 Instructors can view, grade, and provide feedback for each student's media submission.

 Comparing Moodle's Assignment Types